ReedorReed/ReedorReed/README.md

 I'm learning to build websites 👨‍💻

-When I'm not bulding websites I make coffee and I climb ☕ 🧗‍♂️
+When I'm not bulding websites, I make coffee or I'm plastic-rock climbing ☕ 🧗‍♂️

 <!--
 **ReedorReed/ReedorReed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.